maestor/node-fantrax-stats-parser/README.md

 # node-fantrax-stats-parser

 ## Purpose
 Lightweight API to parsing my NHL fantasy league team stats and print combined seasons results by player (regular season &amp; playoffs separately) as JSON.
 CSV files exported manually from [Fantrax](https://www.fantrax.com).
 That is also some kind of practice to get some knowledge about micro, if it would be good replacement for example heavy express in some use cases.
+And finally, I have made last years at least 95% Frontend stuff with JS, so that is good little project to

 ## Installation and use
 ```